instancio/instancio/website/docs/user-guide.md

 ## Arguments Source

-Using the {{InstancioSource}} annotation it is possible to have arguments provided directly to a `@ParameterzedTest` test method.
+Using the {{InstancioSource}} annotation it is possible to have arguments provided directly to a `@ParameterizedTest` test method.
 This works with a single argument and multiple arguments, each class representing one argument.

 !!! warning "Using `@ParameterizedTest` requires the `junit-jupiter-params` dependency."